Course Title: Biomechanics and Functional Anatomy

 Overview of Learning Activities

-Learning activities include face to face lectures, specific readings and supplementary notes, laboratory and practical guided sessions, on-line learning and assessment.
-CANVAS allows you to independently access course material.
+Learning activities are designed in a blended model with face to face and online classes, specific readings and supplementary notes, laboratory and practical guided sessions, on-line learning and assessment.
+Canvas allows you to independently access course material.
 It will be to your advantage to access and review relevant information prior to lectures and laboratories.
 Laboratories and practical guided sessions involve physical activity.
 Please dress with appropriate footwear and clothing.

 Overview of Learning Resources